liflab/labpal/docs/index.md

-# A library for managing experiments
+# Easily run experiments on a computer

 If you are doing research in Computer Science, it is very likely that every now and then, you need to run experiments on your computer.
 LabPal is a Java library that allows you to quickly setup an environment for running these experiments, collating their results and processing them in various ways: generating tables, data files, plots, etc.